LoGan070raGnaR/CEHGuideBook/002 - Scanning Networks.md

 - CyberGhost VPN hides the attacker's IP and replaces it with a selected IP, allowing for anonymous surfing and access to blocked content.
 It encrypts the connection and does not keep logs, ensuring data security.

-### 5. Network Scanning using Various Scanning Tools
+### 5. Perform Network Scanning using Various Scanning Tools

 - The information obtained in the previous steps might be insufficient to reveal potential vulnerabilities in the target network; there may be more information available that could help in finding loopholes.
 As an ethical hacker and pen tester, you should look for as much information as possible about systems in the target network using various network scanning tools when needed.